 New Jersey Traffic Offense Lawyers

-In New Jersey, the charge of Leaving the Scene of an Accident in violation of N.J.S.A.
+In New Jersey, the charge of leaving the scene of an accident in violation of N.J.S.A.
 39:4-129 is a very serious offense.
-The charge can involve fines, license suspension, and even jail, depending on whether or not there was an injury involved and/or the extent of any property damage involved in the accident.
+The charge can involve fines, license suspension, and even jail time, depending on whether or not there was an injury involved and/or the extent of any property damage involved in the accident.
 Conviction for leaving the scene of an accident involves mandatory license suspension (ranging from six months to a year) for the first offense.
 It is very important to contact an experienced lawyer to represent you, if you have been charged with leaving the scene of an accident in New Jersey.
-John Marshall, a former prosecutor in New Jersey, is a criminal defense lawyer and he and his associates have experience in handling serious motor vehicle offenses, including leaving the scene of an accident.
+Jonathan Marshall, a former prosecutor in New Jersey, is a criminal defense lawyer and he and his associates have experience in handling serious motor vehicle offenses, including leaving the scene of an accident.

-Please contact the Law Offices of John F. Marshall for a free initial consultation with an experienced traffic ticket defense lawyer.
+Please contact the Law Offices of Jonathan F. Marshall for a free initial consultation with an experienced traffic ticket defense lawyer.